-If you don't have much luggage, another option would be to have the driver take you to the port in Santa Margherita Ligure and then take a ferry for a 15-minute ride across the sea.
-Or, you can arrange a private boat ride by working with on of our destination experts.
+If you don't have much luggage, another option would be to have the driver take you to the port in Santa Margherita Ligure and then take a ferry for a 15-minute ride down the coast.
+Or, you can arrange a private boat ride by working with one of our local specialists.

 By Rental Car

 If Portofino isn't your final destination in Liguria, then you may want to consider renting a car and making the scenic drive from Tuscany to the coast yourself.
 It is possible to rent an automatic transmission car in Italy, but manuals are more prevalent and will be less expensive to rent.
 You’ll also want to factor in the cost of gas (prices are by liters, not gallons) for your road trip.

 If you are staying in the center of Portofino, you'll want to ask your hotel about parking since you likely won't be able to bring the car directly to the hotel.
 Some of the larger resorts in the hills above Portofino are more likely to have parking available.